Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 The above map is particularly remarkable when you consider that Biden’s average lead in the national polls stands around seven points.
 Even if you universally shift the polls less than that, you approach or even enter a scenario in which Trump wins.

-In fact, that’s also the case if you shift things just four points across-the-board (in this scenario, only Nevada turns blue):
+In fact, that’s also the case if you shift things just four points across-the-board (in this scenario, Minnesota and Nevada turn blue):

-And now, for the more likely scenario in which Biden wins.
+And now, for the more likely scenarios in which Biden wins.

 How Biden wins